(originally posted 21 September 2011)

 For the uninitiated, WAAF stands for Women’s Auxiliary Air Force (and it's pronounced waf to rhyme with laugh if you're American, or to rhyme with caff' if you're British).
 Another friend (not the knitting one) sent me this knitting pattern for my birthday last year.

-I’m pretty sure she picked it up here at the Vintage Knitting Lady again.
+I’m pretty sure she picked it up at the Vintage Knitting Lady, whose website is unfortunately now shut down.

 I have actually made 3 dolls using this pattern (more or less), each one departing further from the original ‘Finella, Knitting Expert of Wife and Home Magazine’ pattern.
 (I do not know if Finella is a real person.
 But I have followed a couple of her patterns.)
 This first doll I made as a gift.
 She is about 12 inches tall.
 And here she is.